-- Tie Breaker: Clearly, both the Raptors and Cavaliers made mistakes by taking Araujo and Jackson, with their respective 8th and 10th overall picks.
-However, given that Andre Iguodala (an All-Star and 2x All-Defensive player) was selected between them with the 9th overall pick, Araujo was incrementally worse.
+- Tie Breaker: Both the Raptors and Cavaliers made big mistakes by taking Araujo and Jackson with their 8th and 10th overall picks, respectively.
+Given that Andre Iguodala (an All-Star and 2x All-NBA Defensive player) went between them with the 9th overall pick, Araujo wins out.

 - Edge: Rafael Araujo

 Winner: By the narrowest of margins, I declare Rafael Araujo the #5 NBA Draft Bust.
-As such, Luke Jackson receives a Most Honorable Mention instead.
+In default, Luke Jackson receives a Most Honorable Mention instead.
 As a caveat, I reserve the right to change my answer if I ever update this post.

 [As further support for the “winner,” Andre Iguodala was named the 2015 NBA Finals MVP two months after I wrote this post.
 As of June 2020, my decision has not changed.]